ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 #### 5. Pause Indexing until Restart

-* Setting this will pause **all** indexing in the database.
+* Setting this will pause indexing for **all** indexes in the current database.
+* Indexing will be paused only on the __local node__ the browser is opened on.
-* Indexing will resume only when selecting this button again (Resume Indexing) or upon a server restart.
+* Indexing will resume with either of the following:
+  * Click this button again ("Resume indexing")
+  * Restart the server
+  * Reload the database (by disabling and then enabling the database state)
+  * Resume indexing from the client code.
+See [resume indexing](../../../client-api/operations/maintenance/indexes/start-indexing)

 {PANEL/}